ZfIxV/Zecoar-Modpack-EX/README.md

 **Notes**

 1. <span id="ref1">The integration package is currently in production, please stay tuned!</span>
-2. <span id="ref2">If you add a module yourself, it may cause the game to crash, so before adding it, make sure it does not conflict with the modules in the integration package.</span>
+2. <span id="ref2">If you add a mod yourself, it may cause the game to crash, so before adding it, make sure it does not conflict with the mods in the modpack.</span>

 **More concise and compact**